header image

 I recently applied this great plugin a few times to tackle different tasks and would like to share with you the joys of thinking in state machines!

-Disclaimer: This installment is ‘just’ an intro to the topic (a teaser if you like), it doesn’t contain actual instructions or code on how to use actsasstate_machine - that comes in part II.
-Though the original intent was to write up a small tutorial with some example code, I started with an intro and the article grew so long that I decided to split it up - so stay tuned for part deux!
+Disclaimer: This installment is ‘just’ an intro to the topic (a teaser if you like), xanax pills, it doesn’t contain actual instructions or code on how to use actsasstate_machine - that comes in part II.
+Xanax pills, Though the original intent was to write up a small tutorial with some example code, xanax pills, I started with an intro and the article grew so long that I decided to split it up - so stay tuned for part deux!

 State what…?!?

-According to wikipedia, Finite state machine is “a model of behavior composed of a finite number of states, transitions between those states, and actions“.
-Somewhat better than those gammas and sigmas and stuff but if you are not the abstract thinker type, it might take some time to wrap your brain around it.
-I believe a good example can help here!
+According to wikipedia, xanax pills, Finite state machine is “a model of behavior composed of a finite number of states, xanax pills, transitions between those states, xanax pills, and actions“.
+Xanax pills, Somewhat better than those gammas and sigmas and stuff but if you are not the abstract thinker type, xanax pills, it might take some time to wrap your brain around it.
+Xanax pills, I believe a good example can help here!

-Everybody knows and loves regular expressions - but probably it’s not that wide known fact that regular expression matching can be solved with an FSM (and in fact, a lot of implementations are using some kind of FSM on steroids).
-So let’s see a simple example.
-Suppose we would like to match a string against the following, simple regexp:
+Everybody knows and loves regular expressions - but probably it’s not that wide known fact that regular expression matching can be solved with an FSM (and in fact, xanax pills, a lot of implementations are using some kind of FSM on steroids).
+Xanax pills, So let’s see a simple example.
+Xanax pills, Suppose we would like to match a string against the following, xanax pills, simple regexp:

 ab+(a|c)b*